HayeonLee/hayeonlee.github.io/_pages/about.md

 ## News
 *2024.
+02.* Hayeon won the best Ph.D.
+Dissertation Award from the KAIST College of Engineering and School of Computing! \\
+*2024.
 01.* One paper accepted to ICLR 2024 \\
 *2023.
 10.* One paper accepted to Findings of EMNLP 2023 \\
 *2023.
 09.* I joined FAIR Labs at Meta AI as a postdoctoral researcher, working with Yuandong Tian. \\